 The concurrent use of cocaine and alcohol produces a condensation product, cocaethylene, which has stimulant properties and may contribute to toxicity.

-Diagnosis is usually made clinically.
+Diagnosis of cocaine intoxication is usually made clinically.
 Drug levels are not measured.
-The cocaine metabolite, benzoylecgonine, is part of most routine urine drug screens.
+The cocaine metabolite, benzoylecgonine, is part of most routine urine drug screens Drug Testing Drug testing is done primarily to screen people systematically or randomly for evidence of use of one or more substances with potential for abuse.
+Testing is done in the following: Certain groups... read more .

 Treatment of mild cocaine intoxication is generally unnecessary because the drug is extremely short-acting.
-Benzodiazepines are the preferred initial treatment for most toxic effects, including CNS excitation and seizures, tachycardia, and hypertension.
-Lorazepam 2 to 3 mg IV q 5 min titrated to effect may be used.
+Benzodiazepines are the preferred initial treatment for most toxic effects, including central nervous system excitation and seizures, tachycardia, and hypertension.
+Lorazepam 2 to 3 mg IV every 5 minutes titrated to effect may be used.
 High doses and a continuous infusion may be required.
-Propofol infusion, with mechanical ventilation, may be used for resistant cases.
+Propofol infusion, with mechanical ventilation Overview of Mechanical Ventilation Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more , may be used for resistant cases.

 Hypertension that does not respond to benzodiazepines is treated with IV nitrates (eg, nitroprusside) or phentolamine; beta-blockers are not recommended because they allow continued alpha-adrenergic stimulation.